EXJUSTICE/Coursera_Reinforcement_Learning_Specialization/README.md

 # Coursera Reinforcement Learning Specialization Repository

-Provided by theUniversity of Alberta - Alberta Machine Intelligence Institute.
+Provided by the University of Alberta - Alberta Machine Intelligence Institute.
 For reference purposes only, Coursera has a strict honor code.